 \section{Client Risk Profiling}

-Studies on client risk profiling are characterized by diagnostics, i.e., efforts to find and explain risk factors.
-Although all authors use private data sets, most share a fair amount of information about features used in their studies.
+We find that studies on client risk profiling are characterized by diagnostics, i.e., efforts to find and explain risk factors.
+Specifically, unsupervised methods are used to search for new ''risky'' observations or risk factors.
+On the other hand, supervised methods are used with an explanatory focus.
+We also find that studies employing unsupervised methods generally use relatively large data sets.
+By contrast, studies employing supervised methods use small (labeled) data sets.
+This difference is likely associated with the cost of labeling observations.
+Finally, we note that while all studies use private data sets, most share a fair amount of information about the features that they use.
 As we shall see later, this contrasts with the literature on suspicious behavior flagging.